 Brocade says that Gartner research also provides a clear picture that Fibre Channel will be important in the next years.

-"Storage networking investments are becoming a critical top priority due to the adoption of high-throughput, solid-state and flash storage… Storage performance bottlenecks are moving out of arrays and into the storage network, so Fibre Channel will remain as the data centre storage protocol of choice for the next decade,” the Gartner report, titled The Future of Storage Protocols, says.
+"Storage networking investments are becoming a critical top priority due to the adoption of high-throughput, solid-state and flash storage… Storage performance bottlenecks are moving out of arrays and into the storage network, so Fibre Channel will remain as the data center storage protocol of choice for the next decade,” the Gartner report, titled The Future of Storage Protocols, says.

-"We are pleased that the recent Gartner report reiterates the importance of Fibre Channel as the data centre protocol of choice for storage networking for the foreseeable future," comments Jack Rondoni, vice president of storage networking at Brocade.
+"We are pleased that the recent Gartner report reiterates the importance of Fibre Channel as the data center protocol of choice for storage networking for the foreseeable future," comments Jack Rondoni, vice president of storage networking at Brocade.